BillJr99/Ursinus-CS375/_pages/Project/project-presentation.md

     - "The project website includes links to the software repository and all relevant documents from the course"
     - "A software demo was included with the project"
     - "The presentation included a review of the codebase"
+    - "The project website includes a video of a usage demonstration"
     b:
     - "Each item required for a grade of C is included"
     - "The presentation includes a summary of the proposal, stakeholders, requirements, design, and test plan"